 Keep it in the office

 If you’ve ever used a Samsung monitor before, you won’t be too surprised when you pull this thing out of the packaging for the first time.
-The base and stand aren’t made of aluminum like the Samsung U28D590D, nor does it have ultra-thin bezels like the 27-inch AOC i2777fq.
+The base and stand aren’t made of aluminum like the LG 34WN80C-B, nor does it have ultra-thin bezels like the 27-inch AOC i2777fq.
 Instead, it has a matte black body inside a metallic rim frame, supported by a T-shaped stand.

 It’s perfect for an office, but isn’t an exact fit for a creative office.
 Even cheaper options like the VIOTEK NB27CB have a more modern look.
 We like the brushed metal finish on the base and around the bezels, though everything else seems designed to be inoffensive as possible.